-I am lucky from time to time to have the occasion to speak to coaches all over the country.
-One of my points of emphasis is dealing with parents of athletes.
-I tell them that there are only two rules they must never forget when dealing with parents of athletes.
+I am lucky to have the opportunity to speak to coaches all over the country.
+One point I often emphasize is how to deal with parents of athletes.
+I tell the coaches there are two rules they shouldn’t forget when dealing with their players' parents:

 RULE #1: ALL PARENTS ARE CRAZY